 - 2. The NSS is managed by the Office for Students (OfS) and undertaken by Ipsos MORI on behalf of the UK funding and regulatory bodies- the Department for the Economy (Northern Ireland), the Scottish Funding Council and the Higher Education Funding Council for Wales. - 3.
-The NSS gathers students' opinions on the quality of their courses which helps to: - inform prospective students' choices; - supply data that supports providers in improving the student experience; - support public accountability. - 4.
+The NSS gathers students' opinions on the quality of their courses which helps to: - inform prospective students' choices - supply data that supports providers in improving the student experience - support public accountability. - 4.
 Every university in the UK takes part in the NSS, as do many colleges and alternative providers.
 NSS response rates have been consistently high. - 5.
-The Good Practice Guide outlines guidance for promoting the NSS and parameters around creating your own marketing materials and provides guidance on Inappropriate Influence.
-Ipsos MORI will promote the survey to students through a communication schedule and the production of marketing materials, as detailed in this Good Practice Guide. - 6.
-This guidance applies to providers in Northern Ireland, Scotland and Wales. - 7.
-Whilst it is not a requirement for providers in England to promote the survey, they can still choose to do so.
-Providers in England should refer to the Good Practice Guide specific to providers in England.
+In 2021, providers in England are no longer required to promote the National Student Survey to their students.
+However, they can choose to do so if they wish. - 6.
+This guidance applies to providers in England.
+Providers in Northern Ireland, Scotland and Wales are still required to promote the survey to their students and should refer to the Good Practice Guide that covers these nations.